 Dashboard IP whitelisting

 Use the field shown to whitelist specific IP addresses and subnets from which users can log in to your account (for example, from a company network or VPN).
 Specify IP addresses and subnets as CIDR ranges in a comma-separated list.
 If not specified, users will be able to log in from any IP address.

-Two-factor authentication adds a second level of identity verification to an account log in making it more secure than just a username and password.
+Two-factor authentication adds a second level of identity verification to an account log, making it more secure than just a username and password.
 Toggling this switch to On will make two-factor authentication mandatory for all Braze account users in your company.

-When two-factor authentication is enabled, in addition to entering a password, users will be required to enter a verification code sent to their mobile device when logging in to their Braze account.
+When two-factor authentication is enabled, in addition to entering a password, users will need to enter a verification code sent to their mobile device when logging in to their Braze account.

 Two-factor authentication is optional by default.
 However, when enabled, users who fail to set up their two-factor authentication will be locked out of their Braze account.
-Braze account users also have the option to set up two-factor authentication on their own, even if not required by the administrator.
+Braze account users also can set up two-factor authentication on their own, even if not required by the administrator.